 In 1987, Paul Bane became the second pastor of New Hope and served as its senior pastor for 27 years.
 By 1989, an eight-classroom expansion of the church and CDC was completed.
 This project set the stage for growth that later necessitated a larger worship facility.
 In 1999, the 605 Wilson Pike expansion of New Hope Community Church brought forth a 15,000 square foot facility that seats 450 people.
+Today New Hope sits on 19.7 acres of land and remains debt-free for a bright future.

 The worshipping body of NHCC aspires to make Christ known in every aspect of life; loving one another through authentic fellowship, while serving Christ through the church and missions with God-given gifts and talents.